 All of these painkillers are derived from thebaine, however, Opana has been found to be 6-8 times more potent than morphine, classifying it as the strongest prescription painkiller on today’s market.
 This makes opana addiction highly likely.

 Opana is a high risk medication for being habit forming in those that use it recreationally, as it has been rated the drug with the highest euphoric properties, surpassing morphine, heroin, and hydromorphone.

-Opana Addiction, the Signs and Symptoms to Look for:
+Opana Addiction: The Signs and Symptoms

-Opana addiction being 6-8 times stronger than morphine, Opana addictions will no doubtedly be sweeping the nation, much as they did with oxycontin.
+Opana addiction being 6-8 times stronger than morphine, will no doubt be sweeping the nation, much as they did with oxycontin.
 With doctors prescribing this narcotic at an alarming rate, this drug is readily available and we will continue to see the number of abuse and overdose cases rising.

-Opana Withdrawal Symptoms:
+Opana Withdrawal Symptoms